adcox/Astrohelion/README.md

 The following steps describe a general installation process.

+1. Copy the `installDeps.sh` script into the main directory from the `build` directory.
 1. Open installDeps.sh and set the `INSTALL_DIR`, `CONFIG_DIR`, and `SPICE_DIR` variables to point to locations you have write access to.
-2. Additionally, set the `SPK` and `TLS` variables to the names of SPICE kernels you want to download to use for ephemeris data.
+1. Additionally, set the `SPK` and `TLS` variables to the names of SPICE kernels you want to download to use for ephemeris data.
-3. Run the installation script, i.e., `sh installDeps.sh`.
+1. Run the installation script, i.e., `sh installDeps.sh`.
 This will download, build, and install the libraries required to run Astrohelion
-4. Copy `makefile` out of the `build` directory into the main directory and adjust the `INSTALL_DIR` variable to point to the same directory as the `INSTALL_DIR` variable in `installDeps.sh`
+1. Copy `makefile` out of the `build` directory into the main directory and adjust the `INSTALL_DIR` variable to point to the same directory as the `INSTALL_DIR` variable in `installDeps.sh`
-5. Compile the project source, i.e., run `make`
+1. Compile the project source, i.e., run `make`
-6. Install the Astrohelion libriaries and headers, i.e., run `make install`
+1. Install the Astrohelion libriaries and headers, i.e., run `make install`

+## Documentation

+Astrohelion documentation is available at [http://adcox.gitlab.io/Astrohelion/](http://adcox.gitlab.io/Astrohelion/).
+To build the latest documentation (which is stored in `docs/html`), run the command `make docs`.
+Document generation requires the `doxygen` package.